1f991/patreon-php/docs/03-examples.md

 ## Most Valuable Patrons

-Scenario: You're a Campaign Creator and you'd like to generate a comma separated list of Email Addresses for each of your active Patrons who has contributed over
-$20 to the Campaign.
+Scenario: You're a Campaign Creator and you'd like to generate a comma separated list of Email Addresses for each active Patron who has contributed over $20 during the lifetime of their Pledge to the Campaign.

 ```php
 require_once 'vendor/autoload.php';